Supporting LGBTQ+ & Gender-Diverse Youth

 Movement Advancement Project

 Founded in 2006, the Movement Advancement Project (MAP) is an independent, nonprofit think tank that provides rigorous research, insight, and communications that help speed equality and opportunity for all.
-MAP collaborated with the Biden Foundation and Gender Spectrum to create a library of resources to help parents of transgender children gain a deeper understanding and learn how to best support their child in ways that can help them succeed and thrive.
+MAP collaborated with the Biden Foundation and Gender Spectrum to create a library of resources to help parents of transgender children gain a deeper understanding and learn how to best support children in ways that can help them succeed and thrive.

 Explore their page, Family Support: Resources for Families of Transgender & Gender Diverse Children, for answers to these questions:

-- Who are Transgender Youth, and What Challenges Do They Face?
+• Who are Transgender Youth, and What Challenges Do They Face?

-- Why is Family Acceptance So Important?
+• Why is Family Acceptance So Important?

-- What are Practical Ways for Families to Support Transgender Youth?
+• What are Practical Ways for Families to Support Transgender Youth?

 Resources are also available for a specific family audience, including Asian and Pacific Islander, Black and African American, Latinx, and Families of Faith.
 View all resources online here.